 Key Terms and Steps

 - Establish Initial Claim - Application for Unemployment Benefits with the Department of Labor.
-Take this steps if you have not submitted an application within the last 12 months and just became unemployed or under-employed.
+Take this step if you have not submitted an application within the last 12 months and just became unemployed or under-employed.

-- Re-Open Existing Claim - If you have filed for unemployed for at least one week during the last 12 months, you already have a claim on-file with the Department.
+- Re-Open Existing Claim - If you have filed for UI for at least one week during the last 12 months, you already have a claim on-file with the Department.
 Claimants should Re-Open a previous claim, rather than establishing a new claim.

-- File a Weekly Claim - Once you have Established or Re-Opened a claim for benefits, in order to recieve benefits you will need to file for EVERY week you are unemployed or under-employed.
+- File a Weekly Claim - Once you have Established or Re-Opened a claim for benefits, in order to recieve benefits you will need to file EVERY week you are unemployed or under-employed.
 This is a weekly certification of wages lost due to unemployment.

 Prefer a video tutorial?
 Click below to view our library of How-to videos for the Unemployment Insurance process.

 1) ESTABLISH/RE-OPEN YOUR CLAIM: If you are laid off from your employer and need to file for Unemployment Insurance benefits, or establish an initial claim.
-If you have established a claim within the last 12 months, you will need to Re-Open your past claim.
+If you have established a claim within the last 12 months, you must Re-Open your past claim.

 Establish Initial Claim

 - All inidividuals looking to establish an initial claim for benefits may find more information on our Initial Application page.

 - Please note: An email address is required to establish an initial claim.
 Claimant will receive email communications from the Department regarding future claim and payment information